russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Concepts/Lists and Selection.md

 How can you win the Guessing Game in the fewest number of guesses?

 Describe your strategy for doing so in your portfolio post for today in Notion.

+## Reflection questions

+When you write a portfolio entry for this lesson, please try responding to the questions below.

+> [!NOTE]
+>
+> Since thinking about what you learned today, and making the effort to articulate your ideas in writing is the point of responding to these questions, please do not use a large language model such as ChatGPT to come up with responses.
+>
+> By thinking about your responses to these questions on your own, you will better prepare yourself for upcoming conversation-based evaluations in this module of the course.
+As a group, we will soon speak at greater length together about what these conversation-based evaluations are.
+Note that every student in the class will complete a conversation-based evaluation at least once before the end of this module.

+1. In your own words, explain the difference between a static array and a dynamic array.
+2. How can breakpoints help you understand the structure and contents of an array during runtime?
+Describe the steps you followed to inspect the `numbers` array using breakpoints.
+3. What happens when you enter a non-numeric value as input for the number of additional elements to add to the array?
+Why does this occur?
+How do you prevent the program from crashing in this scenario?
+4. Compare the dynamic arrays you worked with in this tutorial to a real-world app you use (e.g., a shopping cart in an online store).
+How might the concepts of array mutation and user interaction apply in that context?